Connect with others who understand.

 Before Surgery

-You will likely have imaging tests done to help your doctor look at your lungs.
+You will likely have imaging tests to help your doctor look at your lungs.
 These and other tests before surgery can include:

 • Chest X-ray